mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Reduce the cost of software

+ > “All good solutions have one thing in common: they are obvious but only in hindsight."
+Eli Goldratt

 * Simplify problems so that you can produce simpler solution models
 * Don't gold plate software, good is often good enough - remember the goal.
 * Nothing wrong with a hack if you excplicity understand the trade offs - story about EZY testing costs